 In 2006, the "Franky Fund" was created to provide treatment to the dozens of emergency medical cases BARCS receives each week.
-In 2008, BARCS built an onsite surgical clinic where spays/neuters and other surgeries are performed.
+In 2008, BARCS built an onsite surgical clinic where spays/neuters and other surgeries were performed.
 In 2014, the "Medical Care Fund" was created in order to provide daily medical care to all the shelters animals for things like spay and neuter surgeries, antibiotics, vaccinations, test kits for a various diseases, and preventative medication for issues like fleas or worms.
 Both of these Funds generate resources to provide preventative care and to treat thousands of sick and injured homeless animals that enter BARCS' doors each year.
+In May of 2020, BARCS moved to a new 37,000 square foot facility designed and dedicated to caring for all animals that come through it's doors, which includes improved housing and support areas as well as a large surgical room and additional medical care spaces.

 BARCS has established, and continues to seek, partnerships with local and national animal organizations in an effort to work on animal welfare issues.
-BARCS is also founding members of the Baltimore Animal Welfare Alliance (BAWA) and the Anti-Animal Abuse Commission in Baltimore.
-BARCS has partnered with many organizations such as Best Friends Animal Society, PetSmart Charities, and the Petco Foundation to increase focus on pit bull advocacy, spay/neuter, adoption, pet retention, and other life-saving programs.
+BARCS is also a founding member of the Baltimore Animal Welfare Alliance (BAWA) and the Anti-Animal Abuse Commission in Baltimore.
+BARCS also is a member of the Professional Animal Workers of MD (PAWS), a Statewide coalition of animal shelters and Human Animal Support Services (HASS), a National collaboration of animal welfare professionals working together to share resources and create best practice policies that support the human animal bond.
+BARCS has partnered with many organizations such as Petco Love, Best Friends Animal Society, PetSmart Charities, Maddie's Fund, and the Humane Society of the United States to increase focus on life-saving programs and services.